RefactoringGuru/refactoring-examples/interactive-en-after/java/split-temporary-variable.md

-Let's look at <i>Split Temporary Variable</i>, by way of the example of a small method for calculating the movement of a ball in space as a function of time and the forces acting on it.
+Let's look at <i>Split Temporary Variable</i> using a small method, which calculates the movement of a ball in space as a function of time and the forces acting on it.

 Notably for our example, the <code>acc</code> variable is set in it twice.